AlexPoint/LemmaGenerator/README.md

 Customizing the lemmatizer
 ----------------

-As mentioned above, you can customize your lemmatizer by using your own dictionary { word -> lemma }.
+As mentioned above, you can customize your lemmatizer by using your own dictionary { word, lemma }.

 For more information, check Matjaz's website http://lemmatise.ijs.si/.